 Do employees need to resign from the old EOR before joining the new one?

 Employees typically don't need to resign formally; instead, their employment is transferred from one legal entity to another through new employment agreements that maintain their original start date and service history.
+This is a transfer of the legal employer relationship, not a termination and rehire.

 What happens to accrued vacation time and benefits during an EOR switch?

 Accrued benefits like vacation days and sick leave should transfer to the new EOR as part of the employee data migration process, preserving these entitlements without interruption.
+This should be explicitly documented in the transition plan and verified in new employment contracts.

 Can companies expand to new countries while switching EOR providers?

 Yes, companies can simultaneously transition existing employees and hire in new countries, though this adds complexity to the process and requires a provider with broad global coverage.
+It's often advisable to complete the transition first before adding new countries, unless business timing demands otherwise.

 How is compliance maintained during the transition period?